stefanoteso/caipi/README.md

 Caipi
 =====

-Caipirinha turns LIME into trust!
-An implementation of the Caipi framework for interactive explanatory learning.
+An implementation of the CAIPI framework for interactive explanatory learning.

 Required Packages